SmithMMTK/IoT-Bootcamp/README.md

 # Azure IoT Service Tutorial
-In this tutorial, IoT architecture from Microsoft's Architecture Center and [P'Smith](https://github.com/SmithMMTK/IoT-Bootcamp) tutorial are use as reference.
+In this tutorial, IoT architecture from Microsoft's Architecture Center and [P'Smith](https://github.com/SmithMMTK/IoT-Bootcamp) tutorial are used as reference.
 This tutorial will provide a thorough instruction to demonstrate IoT workflow from data generation to data ingress to data processing.
 This is designed for anyone who is interested in IoT technology in Azure environment.
 ## Prerequisite
 - An Azure subscription.
 If you don't have an Azure subscription, [create a free account before you begin.](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F)
 - Any IDE that you are familiar with.
 [Visual Studio Code](https://code.visualstudio.com/Download) is used in this tutorial.